 The first part gives the summation over vacuum and its chiral Virasoro descendants.
-The second term looks complicated, but actually has important physical meaning: the numerator represents the massive vector field with $h=1$ and the denominator represents massless spin-2 field.
-From $AdS_{3}/CFT_{2}$ case it is well known that the bulk field with spin $l$ and mass $M$ can be related with conformal dimension $2h$ via
+The second term looks complicated, but it has important physical meaning: the numerator represents the massive vector field with $h=1$ and the denominator represents a massless spin-2 field.
+In $AdS_{3}/CFT_{2}$, the bulk field with a spin $l$ and a mass $M$ is dual to an operator with a conformal dimension $2h$:

-Therefore the $h=1$ massive vector field has a mass $M^{2}=4$ in the bulk, which is exactly matches what appears as a ghost vector field when we fix the gauge redundancy of the gravity.
-On this point we revisit in sub-section 4-C. From the viewpoint of open string or chiral mode, it is natural to identify left and right-moving mode, so if we set $q=\overline{q}$ , we get
+Therefore, the $h=1$ massive vector field has a mass $M^{2}=4$ in the bulk, which exactly matches what appears as a ghost vector field when we fix the gauge redundancy of gravity.
+We will revisit this point in sub-section 4-C.